MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-provision-new-environment.md

   After the deployment completes successfully, the environment will show as **Deployed**.

-7. To confirm the environment has deployed successfully, select **Login** and log on to the environment to confirm it is up and running.
+7. To confirm the environment has deployed successfully, select **Login** and log on to the environment to confirm.

 ![Environment Details](./media/3EnvironmentDetails.png)